nowhere-man/VMA/README.md

-# VMR - Video Metrics Reporter
+# VMA - Video Metrics Analyzer

 A video quality analysis tool for comparing video encoders using quality metrics and performance benchmarks.